TiagoMA90/digital-nomads/README.md

 - "django-admin startproject NAMEOFTHEPROJECT ." <- Starts the project

 To create the app the following command ran:
-- "python3 manage.py startapp blog" <- Creates a folder for the app withing the project
+- "python3 manage.py startapp NAMOFTHEAPP" <- Creates a folder for the app withing the project

 To install Django libraries and Set up:
 From the new workspace, navigate to the Terminal and run: